CircuitBird/panda3d-flail/README.md

 # How?
-If you want to experiment with the library for yourself, you can run `python -m pip install -U https://github.com/CircuitBird/panda3d-flail.git` in whatever environment you wish.
+If you want to experiment with the library for yourself, you can run `python -m pip install https://github.com/CircuitBird/panda3d-flail.git` in whatever environment you wish.

 If you want to run the demos, you should first clone the repository and create a virtual environment.
-Within the repository directory and with the environment active, use `python -m pip install -e .` to install the package.
+Within the repository directory and with the environment active, use `python -m pip install --editable .` to install the package.
 Once it is installed, you can run, for instance, `python demos/point_and_click.py`.

 If you want to contribute, you should first make a fork of the project on GitHub.
 Then follow the instructions in the paragraph above, but append